syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 The encryption works as follows:

-    1- an encryption function takes a master key and an input buffer 2- it randomly generates a 256-bits subkey and data nonce 3- a subkey encryption function is called to produce an encrypted prefix block with subkey and data nonce protected by the master key
+    1- an encryption function takes a master key and an input buffer 2- it randomly generates a 256-bits subkey
-    4- it prepends that encrypted prefix block to output 5- it then encrypts the data using the data encryption function with subkey and data nonce
+    3- a subkey encryption function is called to produce an encrypted subkey block protected by the master key 4- it prepends that encrypted prefix block to output 5- it then encrypts the data using the data encryption function with subkey

     [encrypted prefix block] [encrypted data block]
      ^^^^^^^^^^^^^^^^^^^^^^   ^^^^^^^^^^^^^^^^^^^^